tigerfarm/tigvideo/README.md

-# Tiger Video Client Version 2.0
+# Video Client Version 2.0

 A basic Twilio Video Web Client application.
 Client access tokens are generated using a Twilio Function.